pyoseo/pyoseo/docs/installation.rst

    execution queue.
 Celerybeat is a process that allows running tasks periodically.
 Pyoseo needs both queued and periodic tasks.
-   To allow the celery daemon processes to start at boot, we need to install these processes enbaling them to run as services.
+   To allow the celery daemon processes to start at boot, we need to install these processes enabling them to run as services.

    * Place a copy of the pyoseo-worker sysv init script in `/etc/init.d`, and give it executable permissions.